 A Master File enables you to:

-Identify the name and type of a data source.
+- □ Identify the name and type of a data source.

-Identify and relate groups of fields.
+- Identify and relate groups of fields.

-Describe individual fields.
+- Describe individual fields.

-If a required attribute is not assigned a specific value, a comma must be used as a placeholder.
-The maximum number of segments supported in a structure is 1024.
+- Every Master File must contain at least one segment declaration and one field declaration.
+If a required attribute is not assigned a specific value, a comma must be used as a placeholder. - □ The maximum number of segments supported in a structure is 1024.
 This structure can be created by joining or combining data sources.

 The maximum number of segments in a single FOCUS data source is 64.
 XFOCUS data sources can have up to 512 segments.
 The maximum number of segments plus indices for a single FOCUS data source is 191.